 That word is everywhere.
 But what is and isn’t “healthy” seems to change from one day to the next.

 You know what I mean… Once upon a time, fat was the enemy, low-fat was the way forward and half an avocado was an “occasional treat”.
-But then, we started thinking about “good fats” and “bad fats”.
-Hallelujah.
-Hello, avocado!
 Now sugar is the enemy and the media would like you to believe that you need to be frightened of fruit.
-And of course, recently, chocolate has been reported to reduce your risk of stroke or heart attack!
+Meanwhile, some studies suggest that chocolate could reduce our risk of heart disease!
 And I’m still not sure where we stand on wine.

 But food aside, we all need to maintain a healthy weight, right?
 But how do we know if we’re a healthy weight?
 Well, we work out our BMI of course!
 Or not.
 Because BMI is actually just a measure of mass and not necessarily a good indicator of health.